Jon Harris (American football)

-Jonathan Cecil Harris (born June 9, 1974) is a former American football defensive end in the National Football League for the Philadelphia Eagles, Cleveland Browns, and the Green Bay Packers.
-He played college football at the University of Virginia and was drafted in the first round (25th overall) of the 1997 NFL Draft.
+Jonathan Cecil Harris (born June 9, 1974) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Philadelphia Eagles, Cleveland Browns, and the Green Bay Packers.
+He played college football at the University of Virginia and was selected in the first round (25th overall) of the 1997 NFL draft.
 He currently resides in Swedesboro, New Jersey.

-NFL career
+Professional career

 After the 1998 NFL season, the Philadelphia Eagles traded Harris to the Green Bay Packers in exchange for John Michels, but Harris never played for the Packers.
 In his two-season career, Harris played in 24 games (starting eight), and recorded two sacks.